 Looking for a short route near the city, low enough to be clear of snow; we opted for Mount Van Cott, a 6,348-foot summit behind the University Hospital.
 It’s a short hike, easily accomplished in about two hours, and just steep enough to be a decent workout.

 The area is dog friendly, so we borrowed a friend’s pooch for a few hours of company.
 Indy loved being turned loose to run the trail.
 If only I had half his energy!
 Dogs are supposed to remain on leash, but most hikers turn Fido loose once they are a ways up the trail, so make sure your dog is ready to socialize.

 The trailhead is just behind the Jewish Community Center next to a power substation.
 There are several parking spaces and access through the fence to the trail.
+If the lot isn’t available, park in the garage across the street.
 From there, hike a ways up a wide gravel road, and then take a steep trail leading to the right to connect with the Shoreline Trail.
 After a short ways, bear left up what is initially a single-track trail and begin to switchback up the mountain.
 To continue right will only take you south on the Shoreline Trail.
 The trail system in the area is confusing even with the best directions because hikers and cyclists have cut numerous unmapped routes.

 The hike quickly becomes scenic as the trail winds up the ridge.
 Having just moved from Florida, I kept stopping to take pictures.
 Beautiful!

 Approaching the summit, the trail levels and the terrain widens.
 Just a little snow clung to the trail during our visit.
 At the summit of Mount Van Cott, there are a few good spots to sit and have lunch or a snack while enjoying sweeping views of the Valley, the Oquirrh Mountains to the west, and the Wasatch Range to either side of your position.
 This is the spot to try that pano function on your camera that you forgot about.